thanknoah/NoahSQL/README.md

-BETA V1.4
+BETA V1.5

-- Complete Organisation in code
-- More Memory-efficent
+- Bug fixes
-- Refined response model
-- Throttle added to user thread
+- Optimisation for speed
+- Been tested with 15k users per second